Sebastian-Barrett/sebsite/Redback Racing.md

 </div>
 <div class="clearfix">
     <img src="/sebsite/images/redback/motor mount.jpg" class="leftfloat" max-height="350px">
     <p class="rightfloat">I also made the motor mount.
-This was a required several setups: two operations on a 3 axis Datron to do the front and back, then another operation on the 5-axis to drill some perpendicular holes.
-The 5 axis operation required careful alignment to ensure the part was orientated in X and Z correctly. </p>
+This required several setups: two operations on a 3-axis Datron to do the front and back, then another operation on the 5-axis to drill some perpendicular holes.
+The 5-axis operation required careful alignment to ensure the part was orientated in X and Z correctly. </p>
 </div>
 <div class="clearfix">
     <img src="/sebsite/images/redback/gear.jpg" class="rightfloat">
     <p class="leftfloat">We had to add a custom bolt pattern to the sprockets we bought.
 As the sprocket was already cut, I had to design and make aluminium soft jaws to clamp onto the outside without damaging it.
-The actual pattern was simple just 5 holes, but it was in hardened steel so I needed to use a carbide drill. </p>
+The actual pattern was simple, just 5 holes, but it was my first time machining hardened steel and using a carbide drill. </p>
 </div>
 <div class="clearfix">
     <img src="/sebsite/images/redback/layup.jpg" class="leftfloat">
     <p class="rightfloat">We did custom composite layups to make the panelling for some enclosures.
-We made a fiberglass foam fiberglass sandwich, with wooden hardpoints cut and glued into the foam where we needed to mount components. </p>
+We made a fiberglass-foam-fiberglass sandwich, with wooden hardpoints cut and glued into the foam where we needed to mount components. </p>
 </div>
 <div class="clearfix">
     <video autoplay muted loop playsinline controls src="/sebsite/images/redback/laser cutting.mp4" class="rightfloat"></video>